Pricing cyber-insurance for systems via maturity models: Discussion

 In Section~\ref{sec:case-studies}, we explained how to deploy the model for prototypical organizations.
 Here, we outline some considerations for a real-world insurance assessment.
-Implementing the model for an insurance assessment of an organization requires the following steps: \begin{itemize} \item Construct the Entity Relationship Diagram \item Choose the maturity model and parameters \item Estimate the utility function. \end{itemize}
+Implementing the model for an insurance assessment of an organization requires the following steps: \begin{itemize} \item Construct the Entity Relationship Diagram \item Choose the maturity model and parameters \item Identify and assemble relevant data to perform the maturity assessment and compute required inputs (probabilities and losses) for the utility function \item Estimate the utility function. \end{itemize}

-Romanosky et al (2019)~\cite{romanosky2019content} and Woods et al (2021)~\cite{woods2021county} explain some of the procedures and processes undertaken by insurers in pricing policies.
+Romanosky et al. (2019)~\cite{romanosky2019content} and Woods et al. (2021)~\cite{woods2021county} explain some of the procedures and processes undertaken by insurers in pricing policies.
 Briefly, most insurance companies have some form of baseline premium relative to a company's size and risk, which is then adjusted for various stated factors such as policy limit, controls in place, prior claims history, and so on.
 The company may use a questionnaire to gather information that can be used to determine which factors to apply.
+The actuarial department of an insurance company is responsible for determining the required probability distributions to be used in policy pricing.
+These will usually be derived from prior claims experienced, but also may reference appropriate external parameters and/or forecasts.
+Ultimately, the modelling framework proposed in this paper is intended to help assist this process, not replace it, and to help address some of the difficulties in mapping data of past cyber-insurance losses to potential future losses.
+These include issues such as technological evolution and the dynamic nature of cyber-threats; for example, the emergence of ransomware over the past few years, which prior loss data could not have predicted.